-- Visible fruiting bodies, signs or symptoms of known heart rot, and or root rot fungi. - Unusual lean, (uncorrected, non-phototropic) with externally visible stem cracks - Visible defect that could result in catastrophic failure of tree - The tree is determined to be unsound after physical inspection - Structural integrity of root system determined to be compromised after physical inspection - Dead with minor decay visible to the inspector and a high frequency target. - Obstruction of traffic signs \ - Interference with distribution or transmission lines \\
+- Visible fruiting bodies, signs or symptoms of known heart rot, and or root rot fungi. - Unusual lean, (uncorrected, non-phototropic) with externally visible stem cracks - Visible defect that could result in catastrophic failure of tree - The tree is determined to be unsound after physical inspection - Structural integrity of root system determined to be compromised after physical inspection. - Dead with minor decay visible to the inspector and a high frequency target. - Obstruction of traffic signs - Interference with distribution or transmission lines

 Trees with this rating have second priority for removal or pruning.
-The inspector will send the work to the Parks Department by fax or internal mail to be included in the next monthly contractor bid package to be sent to private contractors for work include this work in the next work package for the arboriculture crew or prime contractor bid package.
+The inspector will include this work in the next work package for the arboriculture crew or prime contractor bid package.

-\ NOTE: To be referred to the Traffic Department.

-\\ NOTE: To be referred to BC Hydro.
+- NOTE: To be referred to the Traffic Department. - NOTE: To be referred to BC Hydro.